codeitlikemiley/neovide/README.md

 # Rust IDE with Neovide for Lazy Vim Users

-> Better workflow , testing and debugging capability
+> Better workflow , testing and debugging capability on your Next Rust Projects

+TODO:
+ - Quick Video Tutorial on How to Set this Up
+ - Tutorial on How I Used the Keybindings on my Mac

 <details>
 <summary>